Below you’ll find an overview of these tools with screenshots, features, and pricing.

 And you can also check out these tools often used in agency settings:

-What are we looking for when we perform agency platform reviews?
+What am I looking for when I perform agency platform reviews?
 Here’s a summary of my evaluation criteria:

 - User Interface (UI): Is the interface intuitive to navigate and does it have aesthetic appeal?